 The Grant Agreement (HOGA) requires applicants to comply with Program requirements.
-An applicant or co-applicant may sing the homeowner grant agreement.
-The Program will require that applicants disclose all owners at the time of application.
-Sample grant agreements are available on the ReBuild NC website (https://www.rebuild.nc.gov/homeowners-and-landlords/homeowner-recovery-program/homeowner-closing-documents).
+An applicant or co-applicant may sign the homeowner grant agreement.
+Sample grant agreements are available on the ReBuild NC website.

 Applicants confirm the following in the Homeowner Grant Agreement or upon grant agreement signing: